guoxf/govanityurls/README.md

-# Go Vanity URLs for normal vps
+# Go Vanity URLs for normal VPS(virtual private server)

 Go Vanity URLs is a simple app that allows you to set custom import paths for your Go packages.

-Note: **this go vanity urls is forked from GoogleCloudPlatform/govanityurls.
-GoogleCloudPlatform/govanityurls only works on google app engine. go vanity urls here could work on normal vps**
+Note: **This go vanity urls is forked from GoogleCloudPlatform/govanityurls.
+GoogleCloudPlatform/govanityurls only works on google app engine. go vanity urls here could work on normal VPS.**

 ## Quickstart